mvaganov/self/RESUME.md

 <!--- #ifndef redux -->
 *March 2006 to Present*
 <!--- #endif -->
-An suite of tools to build a-game-about-Project-Management.<!--- #ifndef redux --> Includes a custom JSON parser with notable extensions, animated data visualizations, AI using Behavior Trees, various gameplay prototypes, and a huge library of specialized API tools.
+An suite of tools and prototypes to build a-game-about-Project-Management.<!--- #ifndef redux --> Includes a custom JSON parser with notable extensions, animated data visualizations, AI using Behavior Trees, various gameplay prototypes, and a huge library of specialized API tools.
 Will be open-sourced eventually.
 Originally written in C and C++, now in (Unity) C#.<!--- #endif -->

 ## Skills